The Chart for eBay Inc. (EBAY) Is Flashing Mixed Signals

 Analysts’ Opinion of EBAY

-Bernstein, on the other hand, stated in their research note that they expect to see EBAY reach a price target of $50.
-The rating they have provided for EBAY stocks is “Mkt Perform” according to the report published on May 24th, 2022.
+Many brokerage firms have already submitted their reports for EBAY stocks, with Goldman repeating the rating for EBAY by listing it as a “Sell.”
+The predicted price for EBAY in the upcoming period, according to Goldman is $42 based on the research report published on June 10th of the current year 2022.

-Deutsche Bank gave a rating of “Buy” to EBAY, setting the target price at $64 in the report published on March 15th of the current year.
+Bernstein gave a rating of “Mkt Perform” to EBAY, setting the target price at $50 in the report published on May 24th of the current year.

 Insider Trading